ke11ysun/Personal-EDA-Projects/README.md

 I'm actively looking for a full time position in data analyst/data science field.
 I would love to use data manipulation skills and ML/DL knowledge to find fun or mind-blowing facts, aesthetically visualize them, offer business insights and make interesting products.

 I'm a huge media consumer in my spare time.
 I constantly dig for critically acclaimed old films; I'm a heavy listener of heavy metal (even attended a course about it!) and I like progressive stuff; also a comedy lover.
-That is why I've got all these projects, because I enjoy peeking *INTO* the data and letting the truth(?) emerge!
+That is why I've got all these projects, because I enjoy peeking *INTO* the data and letting the truth emerge!